 - EcoWorld Malaysia is a company competing for talent in a demanding environment.
 The ability of the Company to attract and retain high calibre executives required to manage complex business is important for shareholders.

 - This policy has been designed to reflect the business operations of EcoWorld Malaysia as well as talent pool.
-The competitive market for top executives within the property development sector provides an important reference point, but is only one of the factors considered when the company sets the remuneration policy.
-The following principles underpin the approach taken by EcoWorld Malaysia to remuneration the Executive Directors:-
+The competitive market for top executives within the property development sector provides an important reference point, but is only one of the factors considered when the Company sets the remuneration policy.
+The following principles underpin the approach taken by EcoWorld Malaysia to remunerate the Executive Directors:-

 Simple, transparent and fair approach.

 Link to strategy and shareholder alignment

 Significant proportion of remuneration is variable and linked to the delivery of the business results of EcoWorld Malaysia and remuneration is also intended to reflect the meeting of shareholders’ expectation.

 Salary & Benefits

 To provide ﬁxed remuneration to reflect the scale and complexity of both the business and the role, and to be competitive with the external market.